-The American Mathematical Society is partnering with Overleaf to provide free, one-year Overleaf Pro accounts and AMS writing templates for contributors to four AMS journals:
+The American Mathematical Society partnered with Overleaf for a limited time to provide free, one-year Overleaf Pro accounts and AMS writing templates for contributors to four AMS journals:

 Contributors to these AMS journals will be able to write, collaborate, and submit to the above journals, all from within the Overleaf platform.
 The official AMS LaTeX templates for each journal have been loaded into Overleaf ready for immediate use online.

 The AMS promotion has now ended.
 Please visit our plans page if you wish to upgrade your account.

 Overleaf is an online collaborative writing and publishing tool.
 It allows you to collaborate online with coauthors and greatly simplifies the process of creating and writing a LaTeX document.
 Overleaf's custom AMS templates allow authors to submit their papers directly via Overleaf, correctly and automatically formatted in the proper style with the provision of a simplified writing and publishing tool for AMS contributors.